5 Hot Marketing Career Areas Worth Checking Out

 - Advertising, marketing, and public relations managers—16,600 openings

 Certain provinces and regions are projecting a stronger marketing outlook than others.
 So the opportunities that you find may depend on where you live.
-For example, marketing researchers and consultants in the Hamilton-Niagara Peninsula and Ottawa regions of Ontario face good outlooks.
-And advertising, marketing, and sales managers in the Avalon Peninsula region of Newfoundland and Labrador—as well as in the Interlake, Southeast, and North and South Central regions of Manitoba—have particularly strong job outlooks.2
+For example, marketing researchers and consultants in the Kitchener-Waterloo-Barrie region of Ontario, as well as the Thompson-Okanagan region of BC face good outlooks.
+And advertising, marketing, and sales managers in the Northwest Territories have a particularly strong job outlook.2

 Will I Need Additional Industry Certifications to Work in the Field?